Ayomide-Philip/Classora/README.md

-# **Classboard (redesigned)**
+# **Classora**

-Classboard (redesigned) is a modern web application for managing classes, announcements, schedules, and shared resources with advanced prioritization and reminder features for students and class representatives.
+Classora is a modern web application for managing classes, announcements, schedules, and shared resources with advanced prioritization and reminder features for students and class representatives.

 ## **Table of contents**